AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

    * - ``jpegxl:use_boxes``
      - int (bool)
      - If nonzero, will enable metadata (Exif, XMP, jumb, iptc) writing to the output file.
 Default is 1.
    * - ``jpegxl:compress_boxes``
      - int (bool)
      - If nonzero, will enable metadata compression.
 Default is 1.
    * - ``jpegxl:exif_box``
      - int (bool)
      - If nonzero, will enable Exif metadata writing to the output file.
        Default is 1.
    * - ``jpegxl:xmp_box``
      - int (bool)
      - If nonzero, will enable XMP metadata writing to the output file.
        Default is 1.
    * - ``jpegxl:jumb_box``
      - int (bool)
      - If nonzero, will enable JUMBF metadata writing to the output file.
-     Default is 0.
-     (dows not supported at this moment in OIIO)
+       Default is 0. (dows not supported at this moment in OIIO)
    * - ``jpegxl:iptc_box``
      - int (bool)
      - If nonzero, will enable IPTC metadata writing to the output file.
        Default is 0.
-     (Do not work as expected at this moment.
-Box is written but content unreadable in exif readers)
+       (Does not work as expected at this moment.
+Box is written but content unreadable in exif readers.)

 .. _sec-bundledplugins-ffmpeg: